xonsh/xonsh/news/win_line_cont.rst

 **Added:**

-* Line continuation backslashes are respected on Windows in PTK shell if the backspace is is preceded by a space.
+* Line continuation backslashes are respected on Windows in the PTK shell if the backspace is is preceded by a space.

 **Changed:** None